 Jump to:

-The holidays are here, and I can’t think of a better way to celebrate the most wonderful time of year than popping a bottle of bubbles and making mimosas.
-But not any mimosa will do.
-No, we need a mimosa filled with this holiday’s favorite flavors to put an extra special touch on our Thanksgiving gathering.
+Makes for a celebratory, festive time: The holidays are here, and I can’t think of a better way to celebrate the most wonderful time of year than popping a bottle of bubbles and making mimosas.

-Inspired by my cranberry-spice Christmas mimosa, which uses an infused cranberry juice, this holiday mimosa brings that same concept here.
-Orange juice pairs so well with Thanksgiving spices and flavors — think figs, cinnamon, cloves and sage — that I knew we needed to bring these elements together in one fall brunch cocktail.
+That spiced orange juice: We need a mimosa filled with this holiday’s favorite flavors to put an extra special touch on our Thanksgiving gathering.
+Orange juice pairs so well with Thanksgiving spices and flavors — think figs, cinnamon, cloves and sage — so we bring these elements together in one fall brunch cocktail.
 The result is unique, tasty, holiday-flavored mimosa that’s sure to make this Thanksgiving celebration a memorable one.

 Ingredients

-- Orange juice: While I love pulp in my orange juice, we have to strain it after infusing, so whether you get pulp or no pulp, the end result is the same.
+Orange juice: While I love pulp in my orange juice, we have to strain it after infusing, so whether you get pulp or no pulp, the end result is the same.

-- Champagne: See below for my bubbly recommendations as well as nonalcoholic options.
+Champagne: See below for my bubbly recommendations as well as nonalcoholic options.

-- Dried figs: Fresh figs certainly work, but they’re harder to come by.
+Dried figs: Fresh figs certainly work, but they’re harder to come by.
 Besides, the dried variety gives us a more concentrated flavor.

-- Cinnamon sticks: This gives us our most prominent spice flavor for serious Thanksgiving vibes.
+Cinnamon sticks: This gives us our most prominent spice flavor for serious Thanksgiving vibes.

-- Fresh sage: Sage is a popular Thanksgiving herb that gives us a slight savory quality for depth.
+Fresh sage: Sage is a popular Thanksgiving herb that gives us a slight savory quality for depth.
 Please note, only fresh sage will do here.
 Simmering fresh sage adds a gentle, subtle touch.
 Dried sage would be too aggressive.

-- Ground cloves: I love the extra kick of spice, and orange and cloves pair together beautifully.
+Ground cloves: I love the extra kick of spice, and orange and cloves pair together beautifully.

 Step-by-Step Instructions

 Step 1: To start, we need to infuse our orange juice with these wonderful Thanksgiving flavors.
-We take care of this step by simmering orange juice with our dried figs, cinnamon sticks, fresh sage and cloves.
+We take care of this step by simmering orange juice in a small saucepan with our dried figs, cinnamon sticks, fresh sage and cloves (photo 1).
+Once the mixture comes to a boil, we turn off the heat and let it steep for about 15 minutes to allow the flavors to meld.

 And that’s it!
-Clink and sip.
+Clink and sip on this Thanksgiving morning.

 Recipe FAQs

 As far as the type of Champagne, I recommend something dry.
-Usually, I grab a brut Champagne, but a prosecco and cava also work.
+Usually, I grab a brut Champagne, but prosecco and cava also work.

 We can certainly reach for standard Champagne flutes.
 They’re pretty and never go out of style.
 However, for this batch, I used these French Champagne glasses.
 I just love how these glasses blend elegance with a rustic vibe, which is perfect for Thanksgiving.